ampintilie/LXD_Monitor/README.md

 3. Apply 'LXD NODE' Template to machines.
 The 'LXD CONTAINER' Template will be appplied automatically to discovered containers.

 Note!
 If discovery doesnt work, check if /var/lib/zabbix or 'home path' for user zabbix exists and owner is zabbix.
 Also check if '.config' directory exist in /var/lib/zabbix.

+4. Run 'extend_zabbix_ceph_storage_.sh' if you want to add items reagrding storage from ceph.
+Check 'Ceph_storage_Items' directory for adding items in Zabbix.